maxgaurav/indexeddb-orm/README.md

 ```

 #### gte
 Search of values against the point greater or equal to the given value.
-It is case sensitive
+It is case-sensitive

 ```javascript
 db.connect().then(async (models) => {